Consumers require education on the safety of cultured meat

 In Singapore, a quarter of consumers said they would feel safe eating cultured meat if it was heavily regulated.
 It is likely that dedicated requirements for cultured meat will emerge in time.
 Meanwhile, our advice is to monitor the global regulatory situation closely.
 There could be opportunities to collaborate with authorities, advocating for proportionate legislation that is grounded in scientific understanding.

-More information on our horizon scanning and advocacy services is available here.
+Follow the link for more information on our horizon scanning and advocacy services.

 * About the research | The survey referenced in this blog was conducted online between 1-11 September 2023, and the total sample size was 7,500 adults.
 The figures have been weighted and are representative of all adults in the participating countries: Brazil, France, India, Singapore, the UK, and the US.
 Additional country-specific statistics are available on request.